chrislatimer/minidevjam/lab_appendix2.md

 ```

 As you can see, you need to provide the latitude and longitude information to perform the query.
-For mobile applications meant for smartphones, obtaining geocode information is easy and can be provided dir￿ectly as part of an API call.
+For mobile applications meant for smartphones, obtaining geocode information is easy and can be provided directly as part of an API call.
 For this lesson, assume that this API interface is being created for devices and applications that cannot easily provide the geocoordinate information, but simply requests the user to provide the zip code.
 In such a situation, the first thing is to obtain the geo-coordinates for the zip code provided before doing further processing.
 Below are the high level steps to implement this in the proxy:
 * Retrieve the zipcode and radius from the request query parameters
 * Use the zipcode as an input parameter to call an external service that converts the zipcode to the geo-coordinates
 * Extract the latitude and longitude geo-coordinates information from the response of the external service call